Codium-ai/pr-agent/README.md

 </div>
 <div style="text-align:left;">

-CodiumAI `PR-Agent` is an open-source tool aiming to help developers review and handle pull requests faster and more efficiently.
+CodiumAI `PR-Agent` is an open-source tool for efficient pull request reviewing and handling.
 It automatically analyzes the pull request and can provide several types of commands:

 ‣ **Auto Description ([`/describe`](./docs/DESCRIBE.md))**: Automatically generating PR description - title, type, summary, code walkthrough and labels.
 \